 How many people run the London Marathon?
-Number of participants each year - will 2022 be the most
+Number of participants each year - will 2023 be the most

 2022 is likely to see the biggest turnout in the London Marathon’s history.

-The TCS London Marathon was founded by athletes Chris Brasher and John Disley in 1981 and is the largest marathon event in the United Kingdom as well as the third largest running event, after the Great North Run and Great Manchester Run.
+The TCS London Marathon was originally founded by athletes Chris Brasher and John Disley in 1981 and is the largest marathon event in the United Kingdom as well as the third largest running event, after the Great North Run and Great Manchester Run.

 Since 2006, the race has been part of the World Marathon Majors - a set of six of the world’s top level marathon races and Eliud Kipchoge and Paula Radcliffe are the current record holders of the men’s and women’s courses respectively.
+In 2019, Kipchoge completed the course in two hours, two minutes and 37 seconds while Paula Radcliffe completed the 2003 course in 2:15:25.

-However, the race is not just for the elites as there is a huge charity running aspect with participants helping to raise over £1billion for various charities since its creation.
+However, the race is not just for the elites as there is a huge charity running aspect with participants helping to raise over £1 billion for various charities since its creation.

 Here is all you need to know about the participants ahead of the TCS London Marathon...